GeorgeHaansraj/GeorgeHaansraj/README.md

 ##### About Me
 <p align="justify">
-I'm an Informatics Engineering student at the Sumatera Institute of Technology who loves building efficient and simple digital systems.
-I am currently focusing on AI and cybersecurity.
+I'm an Informatics Engineering student at the Sumatera Institute of Technology.
+Currently I am starting to focus on studying the fields of AI and cybersecurity.
+Di sini saya mempublikasikan beberapa repositori belajar saya dengan maksud berlatih dan backup data project.
 </p>

 ##### Highlighted Projects